 Dormant or Never Traded?
-What You Still Have to File
+The One Filing You Still Owe

 What "dormant" actually means

+In plain terms: if no money has moved through the company, you are dormant.
 A company is dormant when it is not trading and has no other income, such as from investments.
-GOV.UK describes this as having no significant accounting transactions in the financial period.
-In plain terms, nothing has moved in or out that the accounts need to record.
+GOV.UK describes this as having no significant accounting transactions in the financial period, so nothing has moved in or out that the accounts need to record.
 The catch is that one word, "dormant", means something slightly different to Companies House and to HMRC, and you deal with them separately.

 Being dormant for Companies House and dormant for Corporation Tax are decided separately.
 One does not settle the other.